 I felt this awareness as I studied my mother’s jewelry on the floor of where she lived.
 Piles of silk bags and velvet pouches of materialized memory stack against the wall and bring to mind the garbage left along the river.
 Here I revel in how we express ourselves through our possessions and how relationships come with their own sense of materiality.
 A story to be poured over every crumb of emerald or gold or charm.
 A trove of memories trapped in her jewelry.

 As I look at what my mother left me, I think about what I can give in return.

-My most current piece refers to themes of grief, hope, and impermanence.
 In the distilling process of whiskey, the evaporation of fluid is called “Angels Share” and is considered an offering.
 This notion has inspired a series of silver objects that abstracts the common straw into an ethereal tool for healing.
 Hollow tapers are filled with water; their contents spill out onto a mirrored surface, reflecting the sky and offering water - a healing substance - to the angels.

-The accumulation of these objects: the plastic bodega bag, the silk jewelry pouch, the medical tool, and the heirloom charm come into play to realize a new way of holding water.
+The accumulation of these objects: the plastic bodega bag, the silk jewelry pouch, the cold tool, and the heirloom charm come into play to realize a new way of holding water.
 Their redevelopment is here made in metal, an enduring material extracted from beneath the earth’s surface to live out its permanence above.
-Each piece is formed to look as if it will burst from the seam, break from the hammer’s hit, or in any way to demonstrate the defiant pull of gravity.
+Each piece is formed to look as if it will burst from the seam, break from the hammer’s blow, or in any way to demonstrate the defiant pull of gravity.